agh1/civievent-widget/readme.txt

 1. Upload `civievent-widget` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Go to the 'Widgets' page in WordPress to add and configure one or more widgets.

 == Changelog ==